 March 21, 1965 - Rev. Martin Luther King led 3,200 marchers from Selma, Ala. toward Montgomery in support of civil rights for black Americans, after two earlier marches had ended at the Edmund Pettus Bridge - the first in violence and the second in prayer.
 Four days later, outside the Alabama state capitol, King told 25,000 demonstrators that "we are on the move now . . . and no wave of racism can stop us."
 On August 6, 1965, President Lyndon Johnson signed the Voting Rights Act into law.

-March 21, 1967 - The North Vietnamese press agency reported that an exchange of notes took place in February between President Lyndon B. Johnson and Ho Chi Minh.
-The agency said that Ho rejected a proposal made by Johnson for direct talks between the United States and North Vietnam on ending the war.
-The North Vietnamese demanded that the United States “stop definitely and unconditionally its bombing raids and all other acts of war against North Vietnam.”
-The U.S. State Department confirmed the exchange of letters and expressed regret that Hanoi had divulged this information, since the secret letters were intended as a serious diplomatic attempt to end the conflict.
-Nothing of any consequence came from Johnson’s initiative.
+March 21, 1967 - The North Vietnamese press agency reported that an exchange of notes took place in February between President Lyndon B. Johnson and Ho Chi Minh, and that Ho rejected a proposal made by Johnson for direct talks between the United States and North Vietnam on ending the war.

 March 21, 1968 - The new American League franchise in Kansas City, Mo. took the nickname, Royals.

-March 21, 1972 - In Cambodia, more than 100 civilians erre killed and 280 wounded as communist artillery and rockets struck Phnom Penh and outlying areas in the heaviest attack since the beginning of the war in 1970.
-Following the shelling, a communist force of 500 troops attacked and entered Takh Mau, six miles southeast of Pnom Penh, killing at least 25 civilians.
+March 21, 1972 - In Cambodia, more than 100 civilians were killed and 280 wounded as communist artillery and rockets struck Phnom Penh and outlying areas in the heaviest attack since the beginning of the war in 1970.

 March 21, 1975 – National Baseball Hall of Fame left fielder Joe Medwick passed away at the age of 63 in St. Petersburg, Fla.
 During his career, he played for the St. Louis Cardinals, the Brooklyn Dodgers, the New York Giants and the Boston Braves.
 He was inducted into the Hall of Fame in 1968.